Mourning boyfriend tells how he came upon crash that killed Tara Oskam

-GRAND RAPIDS, Mich. -- Two days after his girlfriend died in a fiery crash, Chad Beisel described how, while he and Tara Oskam drove home via different routes, he came upon the crash that killed her.
+GRAND RAPIDS, Mich. — Two days after his girlfriend was killed in a fiery crash caused by a driver fleeing police, Chad Beisel described how, while he and Tara Oskam drove home via different routes, he came upon the crash scene.

 "I prayed it wasn't her," said Chad.
 "I saw the car."

 Chad and Tara had spent an evening at a favorite pursuit: playing in a euchre tournament.
-Chad's route home was blocked due to the crash that ended a high-speed chase in which Tara's car was hit by a suspect pursued by a Michigan State Police trooper.
-Chad pulled over and tried to call Tata, he said, but instead received a call from one of Tara's friends who had been on the phone with Tara.
+His route home was blocked due to the crash in which Tara's car was hit by a suspect being pursued by a Michigan State Police trooper.
+Chad pulled over and tried to call Tara, he said, but instead received a call from one of Tara's friends who had been on the phone with Tara.
 She told Chad she suddenly heard a screech on the phone, then nothing.

 "It didn't take long to put it together," Chad quietly recalled.